To help you get the most out of our site, we’ve assembled this concise guide to the information and assistance available through the HUD USER website.

 HUD USER eLISTS

-HUD USER maintains four electronic mailing lists to keep constituents informed of new housing research publication releases, as well as case studies and events of interest to the housing community.
+HUD USER maintains three electronic mailing lists to keep constituents informed of new housing research publication releases, as well as case studies and events of interest to the housing community.
 The mailing lists provide a means of receiving updates on new research and resources available from PD&R and exchanging information regarding specific data sets.
 All of our subscription services are free.
 For more information about the newsletters and how to subscribe, please click here.

 REGULATORY BARRIERS CLEARINGHOUSE